syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/configure-to-download-syncfusion-java-packages-from-apache-maven.md

 You can easily download the Syncfusion<sup style="font-size:70%">&reg;</sup> packages for Java using the [maven repository](https://jars.syncfusion.com/).

-The following command shows how to mention the repository in Apache Maven.
+The following snippet shows how to add the repository in the `pom.xml` of your Apache Maven project.

 {% tabs %}